ocf/ocfweb/ocfweb/docs/docs/staff/backend/printhost.md

 ## Print accounting

-The OCF uses a virtual CUPS printer backend called [Tea4CUPS][Tea4CUPS] to install a page accounting hook that runs before and after each job is actually sent to the printer.
+The OCF uses a Tea4CUPS backend to install a page accounting hook that runs before and after each job is actually sent to the printer.
 The script is called [enforcer][enforcer], but all the logic is contained in the [ocflib printing package][ocflib.printing].
 All jobs are logged in the `ocfprinting` SQL database, including the username, print